 What is The Traction Gap Institute (TGI)?

-The TGI hosts conferences, workshops and other events to enable entrepreneurs and venture capital firms to share best practices so that early stage startups can successfully traverse the Traction Gap.
+TGI hosts conferences, workshops and other events where it shares these findings and encourages entrepreneurs and venture capital firms to share best practices so that early stage startups can successfully travers the Traction Gap.

 Become A Member Of The TGI